 To be eligible for a scholarship, a student must be carrying a full load of academic, activity and ODP courses for the year under consideration, when the Examinations Committee meets to recommend awards.
 In the selection process, both course work that has been completed by the date of the spring Examinations Committee meeting and course load are considered.
-The following prizes are awarded during the Faculty's Reception for Scholars in the fall.
-Previous year award winners are indicated after each award descrip-
+The following prizes are awarded during the Faculty's Reception for Scholars in the fall..